 Frequently asked questions about water quality

-through a full treatment process, the water goes through the distribution system and to your tap.
+plant.
+After the water is fully treated it travels through the distribution piping system to your tap.

 Chlorine is added to kill any bacteria, viruses and some protozoans that may be present.
 Federal law